Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 28 Mei 2025 10.48.23 UTC
+- WIB: Rabu, 28 Mei 2025 11.33.53 UTC
-- WITA: Rabu, 28 Mei 2025 11.48.23 UTC
+- WITA: Rabu, 28 Mei 2025 12.33.53 UTC
-- WIT: Rabu, 28 Mei 2025 12.48.23 UTC
+- WIT: Rabu, 28 Mei 2025 13.33.53 UTC

 Kutipan Inspiratif:
-"A poor man says work is life.
-A rich man says money is life.
-A lover says love is life but.
-I say my idiot friends are my life."
+"Two fundamentals of cool life  Walk like you are the king OR walk like you dont care ,who is the king."

-Kategori: friendship
+Kategori: attitude